You're Very Welcome

 Do you do private parties?

-Yes, all the time.
-We host parties and get-togethers for any occasion, from bridal showers to business meetings.
-The only requirements are (a) a minimum headcount of 12 guests, (b) maximum headcount of 36, and (c) the date isn’t already booked for some other occasion.
+Yes, all the time, 7 days a week.
+We host parties and get-togethers for any occasion, from bridal showers to wedding ceremonies to business meetings.
+The only requirements are (a) a minimum of 12 guests, (b) a maximum of 36 guests, and (c) the date isn’t already booked for some other occasion.
 Simple!

 You get your choice of food and beverage service, whether it’s a full sit-down dinner party, or just light snacks, or our signature afternoon tea service.
 In short, it’s your party so we’ll prepare whatever you want.
-Call us to discuss the options.
+Call us and tell us what yuo’d like.

 Can I bring my husband / boyfriend / brother?
 Is it guy-friendly?